dhirthacker7/dhirthacker7/README.md

 ## 🚀 What I've Built

-- **🧠 AIVY – AI Learning Assistant:** A Generative AI app that scrapes, chunks, and retrieves content using OpenAI, Pinecone, and Streamlit.
+- **🧠 AIVY – AI Learning Assistant:** A Generative AI multimodal RAG app that scrapes, chunks, and retrieves content using OpenAI, Pinecone, and Streamlit.
 - **🚦 CrashStat – Vehicle Collision Analytics:** An ETL and dashboarding project analyzing NYC crash data using Talend, SQL Server, and Power BI.
 - **📈 Sales Forecasting with ML:** Built a time-series forecasting pipeline using ARIMA and XGBoost to predict sales and optimize inventory.
 - **🏋️ KILO – Fitness App:** A mobile app for tracking workouts and yoga postures using PoseNet and Firebase, built with Flutter.